steniols/jwt-pern/README.md

 ## Configure database

-Postgres is required, so edit the `/server/db.js` file with yout database configs.
+Postgres is required, so edit the `/server/db.js` with your database configs.
 You must run the sql commands that are in the `/server/database.sql` inside your database.

 ## Run Server